MicrosoftDocs/quantum-docs/articles/how-to-create-workspace.md

 ## Free Azure Quantum credits

-You can get $500 USD free credit for use on quantum hardware through Azure.
-The Azure Quantum Credits program provides sponsored access to quantum hardware through Azure.
-You will not be charged for usage created under the credits program.
-Your default credit grant is USD 500 equivalent, expressed in hardware credits.
-See the quota utilization section in the workspace, once you completed your workspace creation.
+You can get a $500 USD (or equivalent) free credit for use with IonQ and Quantinuum hardware by selecting the **Azure Quantum Credits** plan with IonQ when creating your workspace.
+If you need more credits, you may apply to the [https://aka.ms/aq/credits](Azure Quantum Credits program).

 To get the free credit, select the **IonQ** provider when you create the Azure Quantum workspace.